Skip to Content

 Calathea Ornata is a plant that loves humidity.
 However, you would not want to overwater as it could lead to root rot.

-Other than this, ensure that you water the plant quite often and do not allow the soil to dry up completely, which means that you would want to water the plant more often during the summer season.
+Other than this, ensure that you water the plant quite often and do not allow the soil to dry up completely, meaning that you would want to water the plant more often during the summer.

 Usually, once a week would suffice, depending on how dry the soil is.